patrickcording/scaetch/README.md

 ## Applications of count sketches
 Count sketches can be extended to do more than just approximate counting.
-They may also be used to efficiently approximate the top K most frequent elements and find heavy hitters in the stream.
+They may also be used to efficiently approximate the top k most frequent elements and find heavy hitters in the stream.

 Below are examples of how to use Scætch for this.